Soft power: Japan

 "Cool Japan" is a concept coined in 2002 as an expression of Japan's popular culture.
 The concept has been adopted by the Japanese government as well as trade bodies seeking to exploit the commercial capital of the country's culture industry.
 It has been described as a form of soft power, "the ability to indirectly influence behavior or interests through cultural or ideological means."
 In a 2002 article in the journal Foreign Policy titled "Japan's Gross National Cool", Douglas McGray wrote of Japan "reinventing superpower" as its cultural influence expanded internationally despite the economic and political problems of the "lost decade."
-Surveying youth culture and the role of J-pop, manga, anime, video game, fashion, film, automobiles, consumer electronics, architecture, and cuisine, McGray highlighted Japan's considerable soft power, posing the question of what message the country might project.
+Surveying youth culture and the role of J-pop, manga, anime, video games, fashion, film, automobiles, consumer electronics, architecture, and cuisine, McGray highlighted Japan's considerable soft power, posing the question of what message the country might project.
 He also argued that Japan's recession may even have boosted its national cool, due to the partial discrediting of erstwhile rigid social hierarchies and big-business career paths.
-In 2015, during remarks welcoming Japanese Prime Minister Shinzo Abe to the White House, President Barack Obama thanked Japan for its cultural contributions to the United States by saying:
+In 2015, during remarks welcoming Japanese prime minister Shinzo Abe to the White House, President Barack Obama thanked Japan for its cultural contributions to the United States by saying:

 This visit is a celebration of the ties of friendship and family that bind our peoples.
 I first felt it when I was 6 years old when my mother took me to Japan.
 I felt it growing up in Hawaii, like communities across our country, home to so many proud Japanese Americans...
 Today is also a chance for Americans, especially our young people, to say thank you for all the things we love from Japan.
 Like karate and karaoke.
 Manga and anime.
 And, of course, emojis.

 In 2017, Japan had the fifth largest diplomatic network in the world.
 Anime, manga and Japanese films are considered to be soft power.
 In April 2023, the Japan Business Federation laid out a proposal aiming to spur the economic growth of Japan by further promoting the contents industry abroad, primarily anime, manga and video games, for measures to invite industry experts from abroad to come to Japan to work, and to link with the tourism sector to help foreign fans of manga and anime visit sites across the country associated with particular manga stories.
 The federation seeks on quadrupling the sales of Japanese content in overseas markets within the upcoming 10 years.
 In 2023, U.S. News & World Report ranked Japan's cultural influence as the highest in Asia and 5th worldwide.
 Today, the culture of Japan stands as one of the most popular cultures around the world, mainly because of the global reach of its popular culture.
 Currently, the worldwide spread of Japanese popular culture can most often be seen in the Western world, Latin America, Arab World, East, South and Southeast Asia.